kongdd/RCurl_examples/README.md

 - sysu blackborad login and submit grade automatically
 - RCurl select assigned regions MODIS data and download, combine and resample batchly
 - [统计之都论](http://cos.name/cn/) login
+- RCurl download wiley paper quickly, only for academic use.
+Details can be sean my another project `Ipaper`.
+It turn out quite easy!

 #### Plans
-- RCurl download wiley paper quickly, only for academic use
 - After login QQ, grasp blog and useful information
+- Modified some kenal function with httr package.
+The first one will be sysu blackborad.
+- add an another example oirs